Azure/caf-terraform-landingzones/README.md

 Cloud Adoption Framework for Azure Terraform landing zones is an Open Source project with the following objectives:

-* Enable the community with a set of sample highly reusable landing zones.
+* Enable the community with a set of sample reusable landing zones.
+* Standardize deployments using battlefield-proven modules.
 * Accelerate the setup of complex environments on Azure.
 * Propose an enterprise-grade approach to adopting Terraform on Microsoft Azure using Cloud Adoption Framework.
 * Propose a prescriptive guidance on how to enable DevOps for infrastructure as code on Microsoft Azure.